 [−][src]Enum lexpr::parse::NilSymbol

-Defines the treatment of the symbol nil
+Defines the treatment of the symbol nil.

 Variants

-like as the empty list.
+Parse nil like as the empty list.
 This the behavior of Emacs

 Lisp and Common Lisp.

-, the empty list, written as ()
+In the parsed Value, the empty list, written as () and the

-empty list, written as nil
+empty list, written as nil are both represented by the

-Value::Null
+Value::Null variant.

-as a regular symbol.
+Parse nil as a regular symbol.
 This is the behavior found in

 Scheme.

-will be equal to Value::symbol("nil")
+The parsed Value will be equal to Value::symbol("nil").

-as a special value.
+Parse nil as a special value.
 This allows treating the nil

 symbol specially when processing the parsed data.

-will be equal to Value::Nil
+The parsed Value will be equal to Value::Nil.

 Trait Implementations

-impl Clone for NilSymbol
+impl Clone for NilSymbol[src]

-impl Copy for NilSymbol
+impl Copy for NilSymbol[src]

-impl Debug for NilSymbol
+impl Debug for NilSymbol[src]

-impl PartialEq<NilSymbol> for NilSymbol
+impl PartialEq<NilSymbol> for NilSymbol[src]

-impl StructuralPartialEq for NilSymbol
+impl StructuralPartialEq for NilSymbol[src]

 Auto Trait Implementations